collectioncard/CMPM-120-Platformer/README.md

 **GravFlux**

 A simple platform prototype with a fun gravity mechanic.
+You can [check out a playable version of this game on my itch.io page](https://collectioncard.itch.io/gravflux)!

+This game was made for CMPM 120 at UCSC during Spring quarter 2024 and will most likely not recieve any further updates.